All Episodes

 This, the purpose of this, was to have it all go wrong, have American guns because they're so widely available.

-You can go into any gun store in America and buy it a thone rifle, quote unquote, have end up owned by Mexican drug lords.
+You can go into any gun store in America and buy a thone rifle, quote unquote, have end up owned by Mexican drug lords.

-We were supposed to be so appalled and outraged by that that the American people would clamor for gun control.
+And we were supposed to be so appalled and outraged by that that the American people would clamor for gun control.

 That's what they were trying to do.

-Nobody's gonna ever convince me otherwise.
+Nobody's going to ever convince me otherwise.

 Nobody.

-But the Power Line Guys reported stunning developments in Congress investigation of the Justice Department Fast and Furious gun running program yesterday morning.
+But the power line guys reported stunning developments in Congress investigation of the Justice Department Fast and Furious gun running program yesterday morning.

-And this is big.
+It was revealed, and this is big.

-On July 4th, Kenneth Melson, the acting director of ATF, and the Obama regime's intended fall guy in the scandal broke ranks with his superiors.
+On July 4th, Kenneth Melson, the acting director of ATF and the Obama regime's intended fall guy in the scandal, broke ranks with his superiors.

-Kenneth Melson gave an interview to Darrell Ice's House Committee on Oversight and Government Reform, accompanied only by his personal attorney.
+Without their knowledge, my friends, Kenneth Melson gave an interview to Darrell Isa's House Committee on Oversight and Government Reform, accompanied only by his personal attorney.

 While a transcript of that interview is not yet public, it's clear that he blew the whistle on senior officials in the Justice Department.